syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 ## Workbook to JSON as schema

-The following code illustrates how to convert an Excel workbook to the JSON file or JSON filestream as schema.
+The following code illustrates how to convert an Excel workbook to the JSON file or JSON file stream as schema.

 {% tabs %}